Cello (web browser): Usage

 When released in 1993, Cello was the only browser for the Microsoft Windows platform.
 Shortly after launch, Cello was being downloaded at a rate of 500 copies per day.
 As such, it achieved a fair amount of use and recognition within the legal community, including a number of PC users with between 150,000 and 200,000 users.
 In 1994, most websites were visited using either the Cello browser or the Mosaic browser.
 Despite having fewer features than Mosaic, Cello continued to be used due to its simpler interface and lower system requirements.
 Cello was praised for being easy to install, because it wasn't necessary to install Win32s or a TCP/IP stack for Windows 3.1.
 Following the release of Windows 95, which offered a much better TCP/IP interface, Cello fell into disuse and was abandoned.

 By 1995, Cello, like the Mosaic browser, was overshadowed by two newer browsers — Netscape and Internet Explorer — and fell into disuse.
 By 1999, Cello was considered to be a "historical" browser.

-Cello is considered to be one of the early casualties of the Browser wars.
+Cello is considered to be one of the early casualties of the first browser wars.